Video Is Graph: Structured Graph Module for Video Action Recognition: Related work

-To disentangle the spatiotemporal transformation process, another type is the spatiotemporal separation learning manner.
-The key is to add spatiotemporal modeling capabilities to the original 2D network.
-TSM \cite{lin2019tsm} introduced shift operation to achieve interaction between neighbor frames.
-TEI \cite{liu2020teinet} parameterized shift operation and used the neighbor difference to excite channels.
-TEA \cite{li2020tea} proposed two sequent modules to excite motion information and aggregate multiple temporal information.
-GSM \cite{sudhakaran2020gate} proposed a fine-grained gate to control shift operation between adjacent frames.
-These methods share the same schema that firstly modeling short-term temporal information then stacks layers (or operations) to expand the receptive field, which is less efficient with the risk of losing long-term patterns.
+Another type is the spatio-temporal separation learning manner \cite{lin2019tsm, liu2020teinet, li2020tea, sudhakaran2020gate, 9447897}.
+The key is to add spatio-temporal modelling capabilities to the original 2D network.
+In this paradigm, TSM \cite{lin2019tsm} introduces shift operation to achieve interaction between neighbour frames.
+TEI \cite{liu2020teinet} parameterizes shift operation and uses neighbour difference to excite channels.
+TEA \cite{li2020tea} proposes two sequential modules to excite motion information and aggregate multiple temporal information.
+GSM \cite{sudhakaran2020gate} proposes a fine-grained gate to control shift operation between adjacent frames.
+These methods share the same schema that firstly models short-term temporal information and then stack layers (or operations) to expand the receptive field, which is less efficient with limited long-term patterns being preserved.

-\textbf{Long-term temporal modeling.} Early attempts try to capture the long-term dependency in the deep convolutional layers, such as using RNN \cite{2015Beyond,2017Long} or multi-scale MLPs \cite{zhou2018temporal}.
-But capturing dependencies at the high-level semantic space can easily ignore useful details.
-To this end, the non-local approach \cite{wang2018non} proposed to build direct dependencies between spatiotemporal pixels, delivering effective performance while sacrificing efficiency with dense and heavy connections.
-StNet \cite{2019StNet} designed a hierarchical manner to learn local and global information.
-V4D \cite{2020V4D} added clip-level convolutions in the later stages to aggregate long-term information.
-These methods still adopt an inefficient stacking mechanism to gain long-term patterns.
-Recently, transformer-based methods \cite{2021Is, 2021ViViT} were also proposed to directly model long-term patterns.
-But they are hard to train and with a huge amount of computation.
+\textbf{Long-term temporal modelling.} previous studies try to capture long-term dependency at the late stage, such as using RNN \cite{2015Beyond,2017Long} or multi-scale MLPs \cite{zhou2018temporal}.
+Non-local \cite{} proposes to build direct dependencies between spatio-temporal pixels.
+StNet \cite{2019StNet} designs hierarchically manner to learn local and global information.
+V4D \cite{2020V4D} adds clip-level convolutions in the later stages to aggregate long-term information.
+Recently, transformer-based methods \cite{2021Is, 2021ViViT} are also proposed to directly model long-term patterns.